 Nordmann (Program Director).

 Courses offered in English on areas including the arts, linguistics, international studies, business, biology, and political science.
-Students pay cost of living at destination.
+Students pay costs of living at the destination.

 Credits earned from the Sookmyung exchange program are evaluated on a P/NP basis.